 - Mrs Curtis is our Assistant Headteacher for Inclusion and has a number of years of experience in co-ordinating SEND provision.
-As a member of the Senior Leadership team she ensures SEND issues are raised and discussed in collaboration with the whole SLT on a regular basis. - Mrs Curtis meets regularly with SEND professionals from other schools and agencies within the Southend borough including the Southend Local Authority SEND borough and cluster meetings, to discuss and share expertise and to keep abreast of new SEND theory, statutory regulations and Southend Borough advice. - We have a team of teaching assistants, including 2 higher level teaching assistants (HLTAs) who are trained to deliver SEND provision.
+As a member of the Senior Leadership team she ensures SEND issues are raised and discussed in collaboration with the whole SLT on a regular basis.
+Additionally she regularly reports to the Local Governing committee. - Mrs Curtis meets regularly with SEND professionals from other schools and agencies within the Southend borough including the Southend Local Authority SEND borough and cluster meetings, to discuss and share expertise and to keep abreast of new SEND theory, statutory regulations and Southend Borough advice.

+- We have a team of teaching assistants, including 2 higher level teaching assistants (HLTAs) who are trained to deliver SEND provision.
 One HLTA is our Learning Mentor and delivers programmes such as Circle of friends.
 She is also available to children who need social and/or emotional support on a 1-1 basis.
-Our other HLTA is our nurture base manager and co-ordinates afternoon nurture sessions for targeted children. - All of our staff have been trained in basic First Aid and some have received specialist medical training from medical teams to support individual pupils with specific medical needs, such as asthma, epilepsy, and anaphylaxis. - As specific needs arise the Assistant Headteacher for Inclusion approaches specialists from a range of agencies (e.g. Occupational Therapy, Educational Psychology, Speech and Language) to seek advice about raising awareness of the specific type of SEND. - The leadership team ensures that training opportunities are matched to school development priorities as well as the identified needs of individual pupils.
+Our other HLTA is our nurture base manager and co-ordinates afternoon nurture sessions for targetted children. - All of our staff have been trained in basic First Aid and some have received specialist medical training from medical teams to support individual pupils with specific medical needs, such as asthma, epilepsy, tourettes and anaphylaxis. - As specific needs arise the Assistant Headteacher for Inclusion approaches specialists from a range of agencies (e.g. Occupational Therapy, Educational Psychology, Speech and Language) to seek advice about raising awareness of the specific type of SEND. - The leadership team ensures that training opportunities are matched to school development priorities as well as the identified needs of individual pupils.
+For instance some staff have received training from nurses at Great Ormond Street Hospital in order to support a child with SEND who has additional medical needs.